Rosie's has $25,000 jackpot winner on opening day

 Jonathan Roberson of Richmond was one of 60 lucky guests at Rosie's Gaming Emporium on Tuesday, the off-track betting center's opening day.

-Roberson hit for $25,000 on the historical horceracing machine just a few hours after it opened.
+Roberson hit for $25,000 on the historical horse racing machine just a few hours after it opened.

 He was visiting Rosie's at Colonial Downs with a friend who hit for a $5,000 jackpot.